Resource Smart Schools

 Waste Free Wednesdays

 Every Wednesday at Newbury Primary School is Waste Free Wednesday.
 On this day we ask that no rubbish, chip packets, cling wrap be brought to school as we try and help the environment.
 Think of ways you can provide a Waste Free Lunchbox for your child next time you pack lunch.
-Go the superstar parents of Newbury!
+Each newsletter there are new tips and tricks for how each student can minimise their waste.
+It is also in the newsletter where the classes who have the most waste free lunches are celebrated!
+Go to the superstar parents and children of Newbury!

 When there is a compost bin it makes some soil for your plants so that they can grow strong and healthy.